givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

     ![On the Pools tab, resamplePool information displays, along with the message that the pool has no nodes.](media/image64.png "Pools tab")

 3. Select the Resize button.
+If you do not see this button, you may need to wait for your pool to finish resizing down to 0 nodes.

     ![Screenshot of the Resize button.](media/image65.png "Resize button")